1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Macduff.md

 	 - L:Yes, he is dead.
 How wilt thou do for a father?
 	 - S:Nay, how will you do for a husband?
 	 - L:Why, I can buy me twenty at any market
- - Son:
+ - Son: ¨Thou liest, thou shag-eared villain!¨(1748) to murderer who says traitor
  -
-	 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTkwOTA3MzgsMTc3ODU5MTEwMiwtMz
-M0ODcxMzAyXX0=
+eyJoaXN0b3J5IjpbLTg5NzM0Mjk5MCwxNzc4NTkxMTAyLC0zMz
+Q4NzEzMDJdfQ==
 -->